alexvallcorba/Cool-and-Wonderful-Guide-to-the-World/README.md

 -Create form for drop down menu (show page).

--create links for the four options (page 1) of the data response after getting first response from search list and append data.
+-Create links for the four options (page 1) of the data response after getting first response from search list and append data.

 -Remove data from previous search (show page).